RAYNAUD’S DISEASE

 How is Raynaud’s Disease Diagnosed?

 During a physical exam, a physician may expose a patient’s hand to a cold challenge test, and watch to see how the color changes in the hands and fingers.
-Physicians may also use a microscope to examine the small blood vessels in the fingernails.
+Specialists may also use a microscope to examine the small blood vessels in the fingernails.
 Adults who develop Raynaud’s Disease after the age of 35 may need further testing for underlying diseases.
 Patients may also have blood tests done to see if they have primary or secondary Raynaud’s.

-Living with Raynaud’s Disease
+Treatment for Raynaud’s Disease